wix/Detox/docs/APIRef.Matchers.md

 await element(by.type('RCTImageView'));
 ```
 #### `by.traits([traits])`
-Find an element with an accessibility trait.
+Find an element with an accessibility trait. (iOS only)

 ```js
 await element(by.traits(['button']));